 While the recipe calls for quite a few items, I promise it is super simple and easy to make.
 It’s one of those mix all the wet ingredients, mix all the dry ingredients, toss them together and call it good.
 One thing that I don’t use in this recipe is nuts, but that’s only because I have a kiddo who is allergic to tree nuts.
-I think pecans would be divine in this bread.
+That said, I think pecans would be divine in this bread.

 I put Biscoff spread into the bread and I topped one of my loaves with crushed up Biscoff cookies (optional).

 I used ten cookies for one loaf.
 Just mashed them up in a plastic baggie, poured on top of the bread and lightly pressed in to the batter.

 This recipe makes two full size loaves.
 You could certainly half the recipe, but it does freeze wonderfully, so you can always stick the second loaf into the freezer.